 After you have BarTender installed and have obtained your identifier codes from Amazon, follow the instructions below to download, configure and print the Transparency labels.

-There are currently three label samples for Transparency.
+There are currently four label samples for Transparency.
 Choose the sample that works best for your product.

 If your packaging has a printed product ID (UPC, EAN, SKU, or FNSKU) and a square label fits best, use this label.